kids-first/kf-lib-data-ingest/docs/source/tutorial/package_testing.rst

 way to test your ingest package.

-At this point, your ingest package should have the source data file and extract config that came with the package template, and the ``family_and_phenotype.tsv`` data file along with the extract configuration file for it that you added in the previous step of this tutorial.
+At this point, your ingest package should have the source data file and extract config that came with the package template, along with the ``family_and_phenotype.tsv`` data file and extract configuration file that you added in the previous step of this tutorial.

 Your package probably looks like this so far::